Lithium Mining

 USES OF LITHIUM:

-* It is effective in curing bipolar disorders, major depression, schizophrenia and other mental disorders.
+• It is effective in treating bipolar disorders, major depression, schizophrenia, and other mental disorders.

-* It is made into alloys with aluminium and magnesium for specific uses where magnesium-lithium alloy is used for armour plating and aluminium-lithium alloys are used in aircraft, bicycle frames and high-speed trains.
+• It is alloyed with aluminum and magnesium for specific uses, where magnesium-lithium alloy is used for armor plating and aluminum-lithium alloys are used in aircraft, bicycle frames, and high-speed trains.

-* Lithium oxide is used in special glasses and glass ceramics.
+• Lithium oxide is utilized in special glasses and glass ceramics.

-*Lithium hydride is used as a means of storing hydrogen for use as a fuel.
+• Lithium hydride is employed as a means of storing hydrogen for use as a fuel.

 ANNUAL LITHIUM USAGE :